dcapwell/scala-tour/macros/trees.md

 ```

 ## FlagSet
 A FlagSet is a single instance or a set of instances of flags.
+You build up these FlagSets with the `|` operator.
 So what are flags?

 ```scala
 /** Flag indicating that tree represents a trait */